krishna016agarwal/netflix/README.md

 # Netflix
-This is the close of Netflix Website
+This is the clone of Netflix Website